 - – Activating your relapse prevention plan

-Through our rehab clinic, you will be advised to form a personal relapse prevention plan.
+Through our rehab hospital, you will be advised to form a personal relapse prevention plan.
 This plan will include helplines, it will include next steps if you do experience cravings, and it will also have prevention steps to minimise relapse risks.

 Activating your relapse prevention plan will be wise after drug rehab, helping you feel reassured and confident that support is available if necessary.